Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Methods

 \subsection{Scalable GNN-Based Predictor for Cognitive Scales Embedding}

 While our method demonstrates superior efficiency compared to prior approaches, the initial requirement of 16 GPT-4o calls per evaluation datapoint still incurs substantial computational costs.
-To further reduce this upfront expense, we propose training a lightweight neural network predictor that directly estimates the 16-dimensional cognitive scales embedding for any given datapoint, thereby eliminating the dependency on expensive GPT-4o inference.
+To further reduce this upfront expense, we train a lightweight neural network predictor that directly estimates the 16-dimensional cognitive scales embedding for any given task item, thereby eliminating the dependency on expensive GPT-4o inference.

-The core premise of our approach is to leverage a small subset of auxiliary data with ground-truth GPT-4o-generated cognitive scales embeddings as training labels.
-This enables us to formulate the embedding prediction task as a standard supervised learning problem, where the objective is to replicate GPT-4o's cognitive assessment capabilities through a more computationally efficient model architecture.
-A straightforward solution involves fine-tuning a smaller LLM on GPT-4o outputs from identical query prompts used to obtain the scales embeddings.
-However, this approach presents two significant computational limitations: (1) fine-tuning a LLM remains computationally expensive, and (2) inference still relies on autoregressive generation, which incurs considerable computational overhead per prediction.
+The basic premise of our approach is to formulate the embedding prediction task as a standard supervised learning problem, where the objective is to replicate GPT-4o's cognitive assessment capabilities through a more computationally efficient model architecture\footnote{A natural approach would be to fine-tune a smaller LLM on GPT-4o outputs from identical query prompts used to obtain the scales embeddings.
+However, this approach still incurs significant computational cost from: (1) fine-tuning an LLM, and (2) autoregressive generation to label each point.}.
+To do this, we created a small set of auxiliary training data, consisting of 8,000 randomly subsampled queries from the Tulu3-SFT-mixture dataset~\citep{lambert2025tulu}, and labelled it with ground-truth GPT-4o-generated cognitive scales embeddings.
+We train a lightweight classifier which leverages embeddings from a pre-trained LLM.
+Through empirical evaluation of various neural network architectures,~ we found that a Graph Neural Network~(GNN)-based predictor consistently achieves the best performance on our validation dataset.

-To achieve greater scalability, we instead adopt an approach that leverages representations from a frozen, pre-trained LLM as input features to a trainable multi-layer classifier.
-This design choice offers significant computational advantages at both training and inference stages: LLM embeddings can be readily extracted from open-source models without expensive API calls, prediction for any datapoint requires only a single, non-autoregressive, forward pass through the LLM and classifier network, and the upfront training cost of this predictor can be amortized across multiple benchmark evaluations, making it increasingly cost-effective with additional evaluation samples.